 DFARS and The Impact on CMMC

-The DoD is looking to close the gap on security and compliance through enforcement of existing requirements from DFARS 7012 and codifying Cybersecurity Maturity Model Certification (CMMC) into the contractual requirements of solicitations moving forward.
-This will ensure that any self-attestation provided by a contractor is backed up with a third party audit and certification that is centrally reported and managed for all contracting officers (KO) to see.
+The DoD is looking to close the gap on security and compliance through the enforcement of existing requirements from DFARS 7012 and codifying Cybersecurity Maturity Model Certification (CMMC) into the contractual requirements of solicitations moving forward.
+This will ensure that any self-attestation provided by a contractor is backed up with a third-party audit and certification that is centrally reported and managed for all contracting officers (KO) to see.

 As part of this interim rule released in 2020, there were three new DFARS clauses identified.
 Expect that all three clauses will be included together in contracts moving forward as they rely on one another, similar to the existing DFARS 252.204-7012 and its sister clauses.

 DFARS 7012 applies to ALL Department of Defense (DoD) acquisitions, except for Commercial Off the Shelf (COTS) items, and requires contractors to implement technical and procedural controls as specified by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 to protect sensitive information and to rapidly report cyber incidents.

 The Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012: Safeguarding Covered Defense Information and Cyber Incident Reporting is the oldest of four clauses in the recently expanded DFARS 70 series (7012, 7019, 7020, and 7021).
 DFARS 7012 applies to ALL Department of Defense (DoD) acquisitions, except for Commercial Off the Shelf (COTS) items, and requires contractors to implement technical and procedural controls as specified by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 to protect sensitive information and to rapidly report cyber incidents.